 What To Stock Up On In September

 Are you ready to hear what to stock up on in September?
-If you need to replenish your canned tomatoes or soups, this is the month!
-You may want to buy a bag or a bushel of apples to preserve for later.
+This is the month to replenish your canned tomatoes or soups!
+You may also want to buy a bag or a bushel of apples to preserve for later.
 I love to update this post every year.

-The weather in September is usually not really cold early in the month, but could turn cold very quickly where many of us live.
+The weather in September is usually not cold early in the month, but it could quickly turn cold where many of us live.
 It’s a great month to stock up on foods we know we will use that are marked down drastically.
 What a great way to save us a lot of grocery money.
-I call it my stock up on soup ingredients month.
+I call it my stock-up on soup ingredients month.

-If you are looking to replace some of your camping supplies or garden tools, this is a great month to watch for sales.
+If you need to replace camping supplies or garden tools, this is a great month to look for sales.

 What To Stock Up On In September